ultrahorizon/UH-VPN-Docs/terms.md

-# UH Enterprise Terms of Service
+# UH VPN Terms of Service

 This Terms of Service document (the “**Terms**”) outlines the terms and conditions of use of the secure network services (the “**Services**” or “**Service**”) provided by Ultra Horizon Ltd (“**Ultra Horizon**”).
 These Terms also govern the use of and access to Ultra Horizon’s content (the “**Content**”), which includes the Ultra Horizon website (the “**Site**”), applications (the “**Apps**”), and any software provided by Ultra Horizon (the “**Software**”).